voxel51/fiftyone/examples/uniqueness/README.md

 Now, just visualizing the samples is interesting, but we want more.
 We want to get the most unique samples from our dataset so that we can use them in our work.
 Let's do just that.
-In the same IPython session, execute the following code.
+In the same Python session, execute the following code.

 ```py